rmjordas/alys/docs/FAQ.md

 Even though `alys` recommends a certain structure to be followed (for layout purposes) these styles can always be replaced with your own styles.
-User styles should be included in the `themes/` directory so that the redundant rule-sets can be removed when building the minified style sheet.
+User styles should be included in the `themes/` directory so that the redundant declarations can be removed when building the minified style sheet.

+## What's the difference between `alys.css` and `alys.min.css`?

+The former is the uncompressed style sheet, usually used in development whereas the latter is the minified (compressed) style sheet.
+The minified style sheet's goal to be as small as possible, therefore white space and other unnecessary characters are removed.
+Depending on the processor, some further optimizations can be performed like combining duplicate rule-sets, selectors, etc.

 ## What is `alys` grid system?

-There is no grid system _a la_ Bootstrap, Clarity, etc., rather the styles default to small screen size (less than `54.4em`) and additional styles are triggered when the view port width becomes larger than `54em` (via `@media` rule).
+There is no grid system _à la_ Bootstrap, Clarity, etc., rather the styles default to small screen size (less than `54.4em`) and additional styles are triggered when the view port width becomes larger than `54em` (via `@media` rule).